tumeryk/Tumeryk-Policies-Sample/README.md

 3. **Integrate with Tumeryk Security Studio**:
     - Open Tumeryk Security Studio.
     - Navigate to the AI Policies section.
-    - Import the desired policy from the cloned repository.
+    - Import desired policy .zip file from the cloned repository.
-    - Configure the policy as needed and begin testing.
+    - Configure the policy as needed(Update LLM and Key) and begin testing.

 ## Contributing